KDZU-antisocial/dfa/ANIMATING_GLBS.md

    - In the Project window, expand your GLB and locate `Clip_0`.
    - Drag `Clip_0` into the Animator window.
 Unity creates a state box that uses the clip.
 2. **Set it as the default**
    - Right-click the new state → **Set as Layer Default State**.
 The box turns orange, meaning it runs automatically.
+It may already be orange.
 3. **Configure the clip if needed**
    - Click `Clip_0` in the Project window.
 In the clip Inspector, tick **Loop Time** if you want it to keep spinning, then click **Apply**.
+   - Adjust the Speed if you want to speed up or slow down the animation.

 ---